Azure/osdu-developer/docs/software.md

 - components/kustomize.yaml: This file specifies the Kustomization for the middleware components that support the applications.

-By structuring our Kustomizations in this manner, we ensure clarity and separation of concerns, making it easier to manage and scale seperately both components and applications.
+By structuring our Kustomizations in this manner, we ensure clarity and separation of concerns, making it easier to manage and scale separately both components and applications.

 ### Components Structure